Concert tickets are $10 and are available online.

 Bradley Joseph began his musical studies on the violin at the age of three in 1995 under the auspices of his father, Romel Joseph.
 At the age of five, he added the piano to his musical training.
 Since that time, he has worked with several instructors including Micheline Laudun Denis of the Conservatoire National de Musique de Paris and the Ecole de Haut Perfectionnement Musical.
 In 2007, Mr. Joseph performed as guest solo artist with Walenstein Symphony Orchestra and in 2009 with the Holy Trinity Philharmonic Orchestra in Port-au-Prince, Haiti.
 Bradley is currently majoring in Economics and Piano Performance at Florida International University.

 Friends of Music Education for Haiti, Inc., a non-for-profit organization, was created by Romel Joseph in light of the complete destruction of The New Victorian School in Port-au-Prince, Haiti during the January 12, 2010, earthquake with renewed energy and a new dream — to expand the music section of The New Victorian School into the creation of the first Haiti Performing Arts Center as his legacy to Haiti.
 FMEH will contribute to the development of music education and performance opportunities for the children, youth, and interested adults of Haiti.
-It will also help initiate musical training in all private and public schools throughout the country, explore Haitiâ€™s rich traditional music, and manage the construction of the new Haiti Performing Arts Center.If you love Soul Of Miami, please consider leaving a testimonial.
+It will also help initiate musical training in all private and public schools throughout the country, explore Haitiâ€™s rich traditional music, and manage the construction of the new Haiti Performing Arts Center.Thank you for using Soul Of Miami!